Parallel Universes, Parallel Languages: A Comprehensive Study on LLM-based Multilingual Counterfactual Example Generation: Experimental Setup

 \subsection{Counterfactual Generation}

 Our goal is to generate a counterfactual $\tilde{x}$ for the input $x$, changing the original model prediction $y$ to the target label $\tilde{y}$.
 Our goal is to provide a comprehensive overview of multilingual counterfactual explanations rather than to develop a state-of-the-art generation method.
-Accordingly, we adopt a well-established counterfactual generation approach proposed by \citet{nguyen-etal-2024-llms}, which is based on \textbf{one-shot Chain-of-Thought} prompting \cite{wei-etal-2022-cot}\footnote{Prompt instructions and the rationale for using English as the prompt language are provided in Appendix~\ref{app:cfe}.} and satisfies the following properties: \begin{itemize}[nosep,leftmargin=*,labelsep=0.4em,align=parleft,topsep=0pt,partopsep=0pt] \item Generated counterfactuals can be used for counterfactual data augmentation (\S\ref{subsec:cda}). \item Human intervention or additional training of LLMs is not required, thereby ensuring computational feasibility. \item Generated counterfactuals rely solely on the evaluated LLM to avoid confounding factors, e.g., \textit{extrinsic} important feature signals \cite{bhan-et-al-2023-tictec, wang-etal-2025-fitcf, nguyen2025guidingllmsgeneratehighfidelity}. \end{itemize}
+Accordingly, we adopt a well-established counterfactual generation approach proposed by \citet{nguyen-etal-2024-llms}, which is based on \textbf{one-shot Chain-of-Thought} prompting \cite{wei-etal-2022-cot} and satisfies the following properties: \begin{itemize} \item Generated counterfactuals can be used for counterfactual data augmentation (\S\ref{subsec:cda}). \item Human intervention or additional training of LLMs is not required, thereby ensuring computational feasibility. \item Generated counterfactuals rely solely on the evaluated LLM to avoid confounding factors, e.g., \textit{extrinsic} important feature signals \cite{bhan-et-al-2023-tictec, wang-etal-2025-fitcf}. \end{itemize}

+LLMs have demonstrated strong multilingual capabilities, yet remain predominantly English-centric due to imbalanced training corpora \cite{jiang2023mistral7b, openai2024gpt4technicalreport, huang2025surveylargelanguagemodels}, resulting in an inherent bias toward English.
+This imbalance can subsequently hinder the models' proficiency in other languages, often leading to suboptimal performance in non-English contexts \cite{ahuja-etal-2023-mega, zhang-etal-2023-dont, liu-etal-2025-translation}.
+Consequently, we conduct our experiments using English prompts only.\footnote{Prompt instructions are provided in Appendix~\ref{app:cfe}.}

-We directly generate counterfactuals $\tilde{x}$ (DG-CFs, Table~\ref{subtab:direct}) in target languages through a three-step process as shown in Figure~\ref{fig:instruction}:\looseness=-1 \begin{itemize}[nosep,labelsep=0.4em,align=parleft,topsep=0pt,partopsep=0pt] \item[(1)] Identify the important words in the original input that are most influential in flipping the model's prediction. \item[(2)] Find suitable replacements for these identified words that are likely to lead to the target label. \item[(3)] Substitute the original words with the selected replacements to construct the counterfactual. \end{itemize}
+We directly generate counterfactuals $\tilde{x}$ (DG-CFs, Table~\ref{subtab:direct}) in target languages through a three-step process as shown in Figure~\ref{fig:instruction}:\looseness=-1 \begin{itemize} \item[(1)] Identify the important words in the original input that are most influential in flipping the model's prediction. \item[(2)] Find suitable replacements for these identified words that are likely to lead to the target label. \item[(3)] Substitute the original words with the selected replacements to construct the counterfactual. \end{itemize}

 Furthermore, we investigate the effectiveness of translation-based counterfactuals $\tilde{x}_{\textsf{en}\text{-}\ell}$ (TB-CFs, Table~\ref{subtab:translation}), where $\ell \in \{\textsf{ar,de,es,hi,sw}\}$.
 Specifically, LLMs first follow the three-step process in Figure~\ref{fig:instruction} to generate counterfactuals in English.
 We then apply the same LLM to translate these generated counterfactuals into the target languages (Figure~\ref{fig:translation}).
 Translation quality is evaluated in Appendix~\ref{app:translation} by automatic evaluation metrics (\S\ref{subsubsec:automatic_evaluation}) and human annotators (\S\ref{subsubsec:user_study}).